kekyo/mark-deco/docs/en/frontmatter-extraction.md

 Plugins may use this information depending on their implementation.
 Frontmatter scalars are parsed with the JSON schema, so you receive JSON-compatible types (`null`, `true`/`false`, numbers, strings).

+### Automatic Title Extraction from Leading H1

+When the first non-whitespace block in the Markdown body is an H1 heading, MarkDeco applies that heading to `frontmatter.title` by default and removes the heading from the content.

+If a title already exists in the frontmatter, the heading is still removed but the existing title remains untouched.
+Disable this behaviour by passing `process(markdown, prefix, { applyTitleFromH1: false })`.

+For `processWithFrontmatterTransform`, the pre-transform callback runs before this extraction, so it will not observe the injected title—this is intentional.

 ### Updating Frontmatter During Processing

 When you need to tweak metadata before rendering, use `processor.processWithFrontmatterTransform`.